DataLatte

 Frequently Asked Questions

-What if a customer leaves a negative review after an automated request?
+Q: What if a customer leaves a bad review because I annoyed them with an automated text?

-Do I need a separate phone number for SMS review requests?
+Q: What if I don’t have a business phone number for SMS automation?

 Want hands-on help?